bobby1/terraform-Kubernetes-cluster-ansible/README.md

   Your Kubernetes cluster is ready to accept and deploy your container!

-If you no longer need the stack,  you can clean up by returning to the iac/env/dev directory and destroy the stack.
+If you no longer need the stack,  you can clean up by returning to the iac/env/dev directory and destroying the stack.
   $ terraform destroy

 ## Roadmap